abproject/mock-server/README.md

 ---
 ## Examples
-All examples are based on using Docker image, but it is possible to use compiled binary executable file.
+All examples are based on using Docker image, but it is possible to use compiled binary executable file instead.
 ### Hello World
-* Do steps for `YAML`, `JSON` or `API` defined below
+* Do steps for `YAML`, `JSON` or `API` defined below.

 * Test via `GET` request:
   * `curl http://localhost:8123/hello`